 What does this mean as far as opportunity cost is concerned?
 Let’s take a look.

-So, in essence, your $15,000+ in credit card purchases can potentially cost you over $132,000, when combining the loss of money via interest paid and the loss of money that you would have earned from investing the money you spent via credit cards.
+So, in essence, your almost $7,000 in credit card purchases can potentially cost you more than $61,000, when combining the loss of money via interest paid and the loss of money that you would have earned from investing the money you spent via credit cards.

 That’s a startling loss of money for the convenience of living life on borrowed money.